ashtanmistal/minecraftUBC/docs/transformation_pipeline.md

 The second iteration aimed to resolve these errors through a geometric modelling based approach, and relying more heavily on the available geodata, which would select a more accurate block palette than the first iteration, which was affected by shadows and other factors.

-## Creation of a voxelized and colorized DEM
+## Creation of a Voxelized and Colorized Digital Elevation Model

 In order for us to have an accurate, hole-free world, we need to write a surface reconstruction pipeline for processing the data into a voxelized DEM.
 A few options were considered for this, namely the creation of a triangulated irregular network (TIN) and voxelizing that.
 However, given the next step of voxelization right after, it was a waste of computational power to try and triangulate the mesh.
 As a result, a different surface reconstruction algorithm was created, which is outlined below:
 - For each chunk, we can calculate the 2d convex hull of the points within.
 This ensures that the beach and other edges are properly defined, and also filling in some of the smaller within-chunk holes in the data.